Tom-Gray/ANZ_test/readme.md

 test the /version endpoint to ensure it responds.
 A non-200 response will fail the build.

-Developers can run `make test` from their workstation to run a local build and test operation.
+Developers can run `make test`* from their workstation to run a local build and test operation.
+*Note that this only executes the tests, it does not create a usable container image.

 ## Versioning